 Hugger Mugger

-Combine dinner and drinks at Hugger Mugger, the speakeasy which sits in front of Pirata Group’s renowned Indian-style Chaiwala restaurant in Central.
-You’d definitely walk past the entrance on Wyndham Street if you weren’t looking for it – the colourblock entrance bears little evidence of the bar behind it except for a subtle sign and the numbers 43-55.
+Combine dinner and drinks at Hugger Mugger, the speakeasy that sits in front of Pirata Group’s renowned Indian-style Chaiwala restaurant in Central.
+You’d definitely walk past the entrance on Wyndham Street if you weren’t looking for it — the colourblock entrance bears little evidence of the bar behind it except for a subtle sign and the numbers 43-55.
 The bar transports you back in time to British India, with the salon creating cocktails with eclectic drinks inspired by Pink Floyd, Shakespeare, and other British cultural greats.

 Tel: +852 2362 8998